 That said, in the Western World, even the emotionally and sexually abused are responsible, with support and resourcing, not to remain chronic victims.
 When we take responsibility for our lives, we are also making a statement that nobody else can take away our freedom—and freedom is arguably the highest value in an evolutionary process that has taken 13.8 billion years to produce creatures capable of claiming and enacting this inheritance.
 To choose to remain a victim is to squander this gift.

-Michael Brown’s The Presence Process is an excellent resource for anybody wanting to practice assuming full responsibility for his/her life.
-The premise of the book is that every emotional reaction we have, every unpleasant social interaction, every negative thought, every judgment, every relationship that is not working stems from unintegrated trauma.
-And until it is consciously integrated, it will be driving the bus.
+Every time we’re emotionally triggered, every unpleasant social interaction that lingers in our consciousness, every negative thought, every judgment, every feeling of helplessness and hopelessness, every relationship in which we feel betrayed, is caused by suppressed trauma.
+And until it is consciously uncovered and integrated, it will be driving the bus.
 The good news in this is that if we can learn to witness every event and our every reaction in this way, our suffering becomes opportunity and our best teacher.

 It took me awhile to realize that as long as I was playing the victim, I could not be free, and if I wasn’t free, then my life was not my own.
 Once you get this, in your bones, you will discover a deep peace and deep resilience.
 Nobody and nothing can rob you of your freedom.
 We will always be required to undergo what Jesuit priest and palaeontologist, Pierre Teilhard de Chardin, calls “the passivities”—i.e. shit happens.
 Taking responsibility does not mean that we are in control of everything.
 In truth, we are in control of very little.
 But we can be in control of how we respond to the vicissitudes and exigencies that come our way.

-There is a new age belief that “we create our own reality”.
-It purports to be based on quantum physics, which states that we live in a “participative universe”.
-Based on some really interesting experiments in the early 20th century it was discovered that an light particle can show up either as a wave or in particle form.
-It depends, weirdly, on what the observer wants.
+You’ve heard the new age slogan: “We create our own reality”.
+It sounds like the ultimate expression of taking responsibility.
+It purports to be based in quantum physics, which states that we live in a “participative universe”.
+Based on some really interesting experiments in the early 20th century it was discovered that a photon can show up either as a wave or in particle form.
+It depends, weirdly, on what the observer is looking for.
 How does the particle/wave know?
 Reality “collapses” to assume the form of either the wave or particle, depending on the observer.
 Ergo, the observer participates in the construction of reality.
 This is then extrapolated and assumed to hold true for humans and the creation of their reality.
-Most physicists would say that this is going too far.
-But it is fair to say that the way we consciously respond to the circumstances of our life—and those circumstances often reflect our unintegrated trauma—does mean that we participate (even radically) in the form our life takes.